15 Punniest Book Titles That’ll Give You a Good Laugh

 A clever title

 Every book lover knows that books are more than their titles.
 However, a punny title can still make you laugh.
 If you’re looking for a bit of comedic relief, here are a few punny titles that may make you laugh out loud.
 From murder mysteries to works of nonfiction, read on for some of the punniest book titles you’ve ever seen.
-If you’re looking for more clever books, check out these 25 funniest books of all time.
+If you’re looking for more clever books, check out these extremely funny books.

 The Eyre Affair by Jasper Fforde